psf/black/README.md

  - `X-Skip-String-Normalization`: corresponds to the `--skip-string-normalization` command line flag.
 If present and its value is not the empty string, no string normalization will be performed.
- - `X-Skip-Numeric-Underscore-Normalization`: corresponds to the `--skip-numeric-underscore-normalization` command line flag.
  - `X-Fast-Or-Safe`: if set to `fast`, `blackd` will act as *Black* does when passed the `--fast` command line flag.
  - `X-Python-Variant`: if set to `pyi`, `blackd` will act as *Black* does when